joseankco/DksPluginReleases/info/LogScrapper.md

 # Log Scrapper
-The purpose of this task is to extract patterns of DarkBot log in order to get some stadistics, like occurrences of the pattern, occurrences per hour and more.
+The purpose of this task is to extract patterns of DarkOrbit log in order to get some stadistics, like occurrences of the pattern, occurrences per hour and more.

-It will be usefull to extract data like GGs completed, rinusk collected, PET's deaths, whatever that Dark Orbit shows in its logs.
+It will be usefull to extract data like GGs completed, rinusk collected, PET's deaths, whatever that DarkOrbit shows in its logs.

 ## Patterns
 There is no need to match all the log line, a pattern can match a substring.